-House blueprints are necessary when building a home today.
-Even for the older home, house plans are invaluable during the inevitable remodeling and renovation.
-It's every home renovator's dream: You lift a floorboard in the attic and voilà!
-There are the original blueprints, with dimensions, specs, and elevation drawings, showing where every window and door was meant to be originally.
+But for owners of older homes who are seeking to preserve or restore them in a historically accurate way, blueprints are an indispensable resource for remodeling and restoration work.
+It's every home renovator's dream: You lift a floorboard in the attic, or open a musty old trunk and voila—there are the original blueprints, with dimensions, specs, and elevation drawings, showing where every window and door was meant to be originally.
 The mysteries of your house are solved, and you have a roadmap for repairs and restoration.

 - Consult local inspectors, assessors, and other building officials

-- Examine the fire insurance maps for your neighborhood
+- Examine fire insurance maps for your neighborhood

-- Look for archived editions of local newspapers with real estate advertisements featuring simple floor plans
+- Look for archived editions or local newspapers with real estate advertisements featuring simple floor plans.

 Your first line of inquiry might be with your realtor.
 If your house was built in the past 50 years, the sales agents at your real estate office may be able to help you locate facts about its construction.
 Often they will know the local developers and be familiar with housing styles in your region.